 Am I afraid the boiling hot water will melt the plastic?
 I was, but the plastic containers held up to the test, they worked wonderfully.
 You can use whichever container you find most convenient!

 A quick side note about my photography, the noodles in the photos look janky AF.
 Normally the noodles look wonderfully plump instead of the mushy mass you see at the bottom of the container.
 I was multitasking so I lost track of what I was doing and overcooked the noodles, which resulted in mushy, unappetizing, noodle-y disaster.
-The noodles tasted fine so I used them rather then throw them out for the sake of better looking photos.
+The noodles tasted fine so I used them rather than throw them out for the sake of better-looking photos.

 The DIY Instant Soup has the following components: